 If it’s wintertime and you have a child who is 5 years old or younger who has a barking type of cough, she might have a virus called croup.
 Children older than 5 years can also get croup, and they can get croup in other seasons besides winter, but it’s most common in young children and during the winter months.
-Most times, croup is mild enough that you can treat it at home, but recognize the signs of a more serious condition that requires a doctor’s attention.
+Most times, croup in children is mild enough that you can treat it at home, but recognize the signs of a more serious condition that requires a doctor’s attention.

 Croup may start like a cold, with a runny or stuffy nose.
 It progresses to a barking, hacking cough and hoarseness, and children sometimes run a fever.
 Your child’s airways become swollen with croup.
 The cough tends to get worse at night or if your child starts to cry.